-Section 10.3.2 describes a few of the impressive advances of the past decade, but researchers are still far from understanding how the Sun's variable magnetic field structures and powers an atmosphere that extends from the bottom of the chromosphere out to the distant boundaries of the heliosphere.
-For example, how the corona couples dynamically to the solar wind is uncertain.
+Section 10.3.2 describes a few of the impressive advances of the last decade, but we are still far from understanding how the Sun's variable magnetic field structures and powers an atmosphere that extends from the bottom of the chromosphere out to the distant boundaries of the heliosphere.
+For example, we do not understand how the corona couples dynamically to the solar wind.
 The chromosphere clearly plays an important role in the injection of energy into the corona, but it is observed only in a narrow way and is poorly understood.
 The mechanisms that heat the corona and accelerate the wind constitute one of the central problems in all space science.
-It is expected that in the coming decade the revolutionary new observations from the missions and projects discussed in this survey, combined with next-generation theory and models, will resolve many of these outstanding problems.
+We expect that in the coming decade the revolutionary new observations from the missions and projects discussed in this survey, combined with next-generation theory and models, will definitively resolve many of these outstanding problems.

-To make progress in understanding the solar wind's dynamics and structure, it is necessary to go as close to the Sun as possible to measure the properties of the wind at its origin (motivations M1-M3).
-That is the goal of Solar Probe Plus and Solar Orbiter, new missions that will each make unique observations of the structure and evolution of the connection between the corona and interplanetary space.
-SPP will measure solar wind characteristics well within the Alfvén radius where the solar magnetic field still controls the dynamics of the wind.
+To make progress in understanding the solar wind's dynamics and structure, we need to go as close to the Sun as possible to measure the properties of the wind at its origin (motivations M1-M3).
+That is the goal of Solar Probe Plus (SPP) and Solar Orbiter, two new missions each of which will make unique new observations of the structure and evolution of the connection between the corona and interplanetary space.
+SPP will measure solar-wind characteristics well within the Alfvén radius where the solar magnetic field still controls the dynamics of the wind.
 The probe will truly be a discovery mission in that it will explore a region of the heliosphere that has never been visited before.
 Solar Orbiter will bring a suite of instruments designed for coordinated in situ and remote imaging both close to the Sun and out of the ecliptic plane.

 The chromosphere is another key region of our home in space that has yet to be understood.
 Major goals for the upcoming decade are to measure the structure and dynamics of the chromosphere accurately and to understand their role in the origin of the heat and mass fluxes into the corona and wind (motivation M1).
-Attacking those problems requires simultaneous observation of emission from the photosphere to the corona at high spatial, temporal, and spectral resolution.
+Attacking those problems requires simultaneous observation of emission from the photosphere to corona at high spatial, temporal, and spectral resolution.
 That is the motivating strategy for Solar-C and for the IRIS Explorer mission.
-IRIS will deliver pioneering observations of chromospheric dynamics in preparation for Solar-C, which will observe the full, coupled solar atmosphere, including all detailed plasma and magnetic measures, with spatial resolution never before achieved-about 0.1 arc-seconds.
-With its vast improvement in resolution and coverage, Solar-C, like SPP, will be a discovery mission.
+IRIS will deliver pioneering observations of chromospheric dynamics in preparation for Solar-C, which will observe the full, coupled solar atmosphere, including all detailed plasma and magnetic measures, with spatial resolution never before achieved-about 0.1".
+Given the vast improvement in resolution and coverage that Solar-C will deliver, it will also be a discovery mission.

 The defining feature of the photosphere-corona system is its magnetic coupling; understanding this coupling requires accurate measurement of the magnetic field in the corona, especially the full vector field so that the free energy can be measured.
-Measurement of the coronal field has challenged solar and heliospheric physics for decades, but with the recent advances in both ground-based and space-based instrumentation, researchers are finally poised to meet this challenge.
+Measurement of the coronal field has challenged SH physics for decades, but with the recent advances in both ground-based and space-based instrumentation, we are finally poised to meet this challenge.
 Solar-C will determine the vector field in the chromosphere with high resolution and over extended duration, thereby permitting reliable extrapolation of the field into the corona.
 At the same time, ATST, FASR, and COSMO would measure the coronal magnetic field directly from the ground.
-With those revolutionary capabilities, it will be possible to follow the buildup and release of magnetic energy in the corona and address many of the most fundamental questions in solar and heliospheric science and space weather, such as the physical processes that produce flares and CMEs.
+With those revolutionary capabilities, we will be able to follow the buildup and release of magnetic energy in the corona and address many of the most fundamental questions in SH science and space weather, such as the physical processes that produce flares and CMEs.